manuelgonzalvez/library-esp32-logger/readme.md

 ## Credits

-The MyLogging library was developed by [Manuel Gonzalvez].
-If you have any questions or suggestions, please feel free to contact me at [manuelgonzalvez@gmail.com].
+The MyLogging library was developed by Manuel Gonzalvez.
+If you have any questions or suggestions, please feel free to contact me at __manuelgonzalvez@gmail.com__.